trentlarson/relay-server/README.txt

 Explanation of Relay Server by Trent
-  (and let's all assume there's one running publicly at RST.com on port 8080)
+  (... and let's all assume there's one running publicly at RST.com on port 8080)

 Is your service hidden... trapped behind a firewall, or somehow inaccessible to the world at large?
 If so, use our server at RST.com to make your service available to everyone.
-It's simple:

-Your server currently listens for any incoming connections.
-Modify your server to instead:
+It's straightforward: your server currently listens for any incoming connections, so you'll modify it to instead:

-- make a single connection to our server at RST.com:8080,
+- make a single connection to our server at RST.com:8080

-- accept one HOST:PORT line of input for your new public address, then sit and respond on that one socket for all your clients.
+- accept one HOST:PORT line of input for your new public address

+- then sit and respond to that one client, and we'll route everyone to you.

-We'll manage the ports, and we'll forward each of your users' requests to that connection created with our server.
+We'll manage the ports and we'll forward each of your users' requests.
 All you have to do is advertise to everyone the HOST:PORT that we sent back when you made the connection; give it to all your users, and they'll be able to connect to your application from anywhere.

+Let's give a quick Java code example to show how.
+Assume you've got some class or method that runs your inner loops for one client, like
+so:

+  public class RequestWaiter implements Runnable {
+    ...
+    public void run() {
+      ...
+        String messageIn = incoming.readLine();
+        while (messageIn != null) { // loop until the stream is closed outgoing.println(response(messageIn));
+          messageIn = incoming.readLine();
+        }
+      ...
+    }
+    ...
+  }

+You've also got an outer loop that accepts client connections;
+probably something like this, which calls our sample "RequestWaiter" for each client connection you get:

+        serverSocket = new ServerSocket(port);
+        while(true) { // loop forever, spawning a thread for each new client clientSocket = serverSocket.accept();
+          new Thread(new RequestWaiter(clientSocket)).start();
+        }

+Here's the change: instead of listening for all your clients, use something like this to make one connection to our relay, get the new host and port, and then treat that like your only client:

+        clientSocket = new Socket("RST.com", 8080); // this is our service
+        incoming = new BufferedReader(new InputStreamReader(clientSocket.getInputStream()));
+        publicHostAndPort = incoming.readLine(); // publish this to the world: it points to you new Thread(new RequestWaiter(clientSocket)).start();

+You're public.
+Enjoy!